Quickstart Tutorial¶

 CEO --> DEV

 By design, the CEO handles strategy and task decomposition while the Full-Stack Developer writes code and builds features.
-That execution behaviour is the runtime work in active development; the steps below set up the company that will run it.
+With a configured provider the runtime drives that execution (exercised today under deterministic e2e harnesses with a scripted provider); the steps below set up the company that runs it.

 Prerequisites¶